 - In a small bowl whisk together sugar, salt, cinnamon, ginger, and cloves.
 Set aside.

-- In a large bowl whisk the eggs together and then add in the pumpkin and the sugar mixture.
+- In a large bowl, whisk the eggs together and then add in the pumpkin and the sugar mixture.
 Mix well.

 - Add in coconut milk (already whisked**) and then whisk until thoroughly combined.

-- Pour pie mixture into prepared pie crust.
+- Pour pie mixture into the prepared pie crust.
 If using a shallow pie pan all of the pie mixture may not fit.
 Discard any unused amount, if any it will be a small amount.

 - Carefully place pie in the oven.
 Since the pie mixture is liquid move slowly so as not to spill.